grenmester/AR-Labyrinth/README.md

 python2 scan_maze.py
 ```

 A live webcam feed will show up in a new window.
 Position the map so it is on the screen and press `c` to capture a still frame of the map.
 Crop the image so that the map fills up the entire window.
-The live webcam feed will then return.
+Press `q` to make the live webcam feed return.

 Then, run the following command.